 An Outline of Proko’s Premium Drawing courses:

 - Figure Drawing Fundamentals Course: Click to visit Proko.
-This is a versatile course that is approachable enough for amateur artists and detailed enough for experienced artists.
-In this course, you’ll learn about figure drawing techniques in a highly enjoyable and entertaining manner.
+This versatile course is approachable enough for amateur artists and detailed enough for experienced artists.
+In this course, you’ll learn about figure-drawing techniques in a highly enjoyable and entertaining manner.
 It has top-notch videos that include extended versions of freemium tutorials.
 The course is designed to guide learners through multiple abstraction levels, with a detailed explanation of supplementary concepts along the way.
-Notable features of this course include extended lessons, examples, and demos, critique clips, assignments, and answers.
+Notable features of this course include extended lessons, examples, demos, critique clips, assignments, and answers.
 Premium videos are in-depth and cover lots of information.

-- Portrait Drawing Course: Click here to view course details at Proko.
-In this particular course, you’ll learn how to sketch portraits from any perspective.
+- Portrait Drawing Fundamentals Course: Click here to view course details at Proko.
+In this course, you’ll learn how to sketch portraits from any perspective.
 What’s more, you’ll learn about the anatomy of the lips, eyes, nose, and ears.
 It features two full-length, real-time demos of portrait drawing from start to finish.

-- Anatomy for Artists: Click here to visit Proko’s website.
-This is by far the most complex and expensive Proko drawing course, and you’ll need to dedicate lots of your time to understand what’s going on here.
-This course is divided into three distinct sections, including the torso, arms, and legs.
-Every single section covers specific body areas, and each section brings onboard extended video lessons, 3D models, an ebook with the course material as well as assignments that are accompanied with answers and critiques.
+- Drawing Fundamentals Anatomy: Click here to visit Proko’s website.
+This is the most complex and expensive Proko drawing course.
+You’ll need to dedicate lots of your time to understanding what’s happening here.
+This course is divided into three sections: the torso, arms, and legs.
+Every section covers specific body areas, and each brings onboard extended video lessons, 3D models, an ebook with the course material, and assignments with answers and critiques.
 Like the other drawing courses, the freemium version only hints at what is available when you purchase the premium version.

-- Caricature Drawing Course: If you didn’t know, this is the only course that isn’t taught by Proko.
-Instead, it is taught by Jones Court, an equally highly experienced artist.
-He is a skilled artist who is passionate about caricature.
+- Caricature Drawing Course: This course is taught by Jones Court, an equally highly experienced artist.
+He is a skilled artist who is passionate about caricatures.
 Like Stan, Jones is a former trainee at Watts Atelier and has been a teacher at this institution since 2013.
-This only implies that there isn’t a significant shift in style between these two prolific artists.
+This only implies that there needs to be a significant shift in style between these two prolific artists.

 Free Videos Vs. Premium Courses.
 What is the Difference?